Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Benefits of remote work

-Allowing your team to work remotely can benefit your company in some big ways.
+Allowing your team to work remotely can benefit your company in significant ways, including the following.

-1. Reduced costs: With employees away from the building, daily operating costs around the office are likely to decrease.
+1. Remote work can reduce costs.
+With employees away from the building, daily operating costs around the office will likely decrease.
 Rent, utilities, cleaning costs, supply restocking, and equipment upkeep are among the costs you can eliminate or reduce.

-3. Higher productivity: Employees who work from home often report higher productivity levels, resulting in more cumulative efficiency across your company.
+3. Remote work can boost productivity.
+Employees who work from home often report higher productivity levels, resulting in more cumulative efficiency across your company.
 Employees don’t have to commute to the office, so getting to work on time is easier.
-They can also spend less time engaging in office chatter – and more time completing their assignments.
+They can also spend less time engaging in office chatter and more time completing their assignments.
+[Read related article: How to Decide if Telecommuting Should Be Permanent]

 Back to top